bsfard/event-dispatch/README.md

 useful to collect and add data (in the moment) that would otherwise be difficult to fetch or require coupling across components (after an operation).

-Events are generally consider to be "cheap" especially if no one is registered for them.
+Events are generally considered to be "cheap," especially if no one is registered for them.
 So it's usually beneficial to generate an event when key/interesting/epic steps in your application occur.
 When you generate an event in such a way, think about what information would be useful/interesting to a potential recipient of your event.
 Here are some examples of possible events with possible useful payloads: